-- changes to old blocks already accepted by at least some nodes - it is about integrity of the blockchain: important for all DLTs - might allow chargeback, double spending, and illegitimate change other parameters of the network transaction confirmation

-DoS: denial of acceptance of certain transactions
+- changes to old blocks already accepted by at least some nodes - it is about integrity of the blockchain: important for all DLTs - might allow chargeback, double spending, and illegitimate change other parameters of the network - DoS: denial of acceptance of certain transactions consensus attacks and confirmation depth

-- confirmed: stored in an immutable block, forever - PoW does not provide "mathematical guarantee" of confirmation consensus attacks and confirmation depth the more b is deep the more is "confirmed"

-- a transaction is considered confirmed if it is enough deep in the blockchain! - "enough" depends on the criticality of the transaction - usual confirmation depths are 1 to 6 consensus attacks: eclipse consensus attack: 51% a.k.a.
-Sybil attack from "Sybil: The True Story of a Woman Possessed by 16 Separate Personalities" -F. R. Schreiber - 1973
+- confirmed: stored in an immutable block, forever - PoW does not provide "mathematical guarantee" of confirmation - a transaction is considered confirmed if it is enough deep in the blockchain! - "enough" depends on the criticality of the transaction - usual confirmation depths are 1 to 6 consensus attacks: eclipse

-- changing of a deep block b... - ...requires the attacker to solve again all blocks above b - the attacker needs a huge amount of computing power to reach and surpass the legitimate chain proof-of-work: the puzzle
+- changing of a deep block b... - ...requires the attacker to solve again all blocks above b - the attacker needs a huge amount of computing power to reach and surpass the legitimate chain